m2osw/eventdispatcher/README.md

 which we use to force the logger to auto-re-open output files that were rotated
 * snaploggerd -- a service to send log messages over the network
+* fluid-settings -- a service to manage settings through a service so all the same settings can be used from any computer without having to duplicate them

 # License